 It turns out that capitalism is the way out of poverty.
 I’m not saying social welfare isn’t necessary.
 And we probably need way more of that—especially for people at the bottom who are truly suffering.
 But this doesn’t cure poverty, it only alleviates it temporarily.
 The cure, the true eradication, is capitalism—and the self-sufficiency, self-reliance, and financial stability that comes along with it.
 These aims are not the easiest things to achieve, but we can do it.

 And we should help each other out a lot more—but the ultimate goal is to help one another attain self-sufficiency.
-“The rich” aren’t responsible for everyone.
-They should give as much as possible, since they probably don’t need all that much money.
-And they should give to education, to cancer research, to children’s charities, blah blah blah.
-But at the same time, you and I have to try, as well.
+“The rich” aren’t responsible for everyone..
+They should give as much as possible, since they don’t need all that much money.
+And they should give to education, to cancer research, to children’s charities, etc. etc. But at the same time, you and I have to try, as well.
 We have to try to make our own way.
+We’re perfectly capable.

-And all the vulnerable people are all exempt to a great extent, of course: disabled people; chronically sick people; stay at home parents; the children; the elderly; people who have had bad prospects in life, for some reason; people who have been dealt a bad hand, in life; etc. etc. These vulnerable peoples should be protected and supported, of course.
-It’s a moral obligation.
+And all the vulnerable people are all exempt to a great extent, of course: disabled people; chronically sick people; stay at home parents; the children; the elderly/retirees; people who have bad prospects in life, for some reason; people who have been dealt a bad hand; troubled people; etc. etc. These vulnerable peoples should all be protected and supported, of course.
+It’s a moral obligation..

 And there should be social welfare for people who cannot afford life’s basic necessities.
-Medicaid (health insurance); SNAP, and food access; financial aid for college; child care discounts and coverage; subsidized housing; utility bills assistance; etc. etc. All of these programs and services are available on an as-needed basis, of course.
+Medicaid (health insurance); SNAP, and food access; financial aid for college; child care discounts and coverage; subsidized housing/public housing; utility bills assistance; etc. etc. All of these programs and services are available on an as-needed basis, of course.
 I’m not really sure what the purpose of universal coverage is, across all of these areas.
 Why give the affluent and the well-off people, free stuff?
 So I haven’t quite understood the point of universal coverage for all these necessities of life.
 If you can afford to pay for these essential goods and services, then you probably should.
-Otherwise, it would just be on the very rich to pay for absolutely everyone, in society.
-And that’s all it means, when they say “free goods and services—free//government-subsidized goods and services.”
-It actually means “paid for by the rich, the very rich in society.
+Otherwise, it would just be on the very rich to pay for the whole of society.
+“Free goods and services—government-subsidized goods and services”–actually means “paid for by the rich, the very rich in society.
 The top 10%, or so.”
 Nothing is free.
 Workers have to get compensated/paid for providing all those goods and services to society, after all.
-People can’t work for free, all of the time.
+People can’t work for free, the whole time.
 And so we can’t expect free goods/services, I guess.
 People always have to get paid.
-And someone’s paying, always.
+And someone’s paying the bill, always.
 The rich pay.

 Leave a comment